Multi-objective optimization and quantum hybridization of equivariant deep learning interatomic potentials: Supplementary material

 The main changes in the circuit shown in Fig.~\ref{fig:ZX}(a-b) consist of the rearrangement of certain weights after their simplification.
 During the optimization process, $24$ out of $24$ parameters, or $100\%$, were preserved, showing the circuit's high quality and lack of redundant elements.

-Using ZX calculus, it can be clearly said that a circuit doesn't need major structural changes and has no redundant elements in it.
+Using ZX calculus, it can be clearly said that a circuit does not need major structural changes and has no redundant elements in it.
 However, other metrics should be used to provide a full analysis of its capabilities.